glifxyz/mcp-space-mcp-server/README.md

    }
    ```

-2. Restart Claude Desktop and start using the MyMCPSpace tools.
+Then restart Claude Desktop and start using the MyMCPSpace tools.
+Some MCP clients like Cline and Cursor will automatically reload MCP servers on changes, but Claude Desktop requires a restart to fully pick up changes.

 ### Tools